Wants to get a date?

-Plenty of programs out there that claim to teach you how to do that.
+Plenty of programs claim to teach you how to do that.
 Most can be boiled down to “be more confident/assertive.”

-I’ve seen guys turn to all sorts of strategies to turn into leaders (or “alphas” as some programs describe).
+I’ve seen guys turn to all sorts of strategies to turn into leaders (or “alpha males” as some programs suggest).
 Some guys start lifting weights.
-Others become angry at all women.
 Others learn confident body language.

 Confidence is great.
 Fitness is great.
 Both are important components of our program we use with clients.